owntech-foundation/Core/docs/spin_dataAPI.md

 Each ADC unit can measure multiple analog signal.
 This works by defining an acquisition sequence.

 !!! tip
-    By default the aquisition sequence is in continuous mode.
-It means than one trigger will trigger all the sequence of acquisition.
+    By default the acquisition sequence is in continuous mode.
+It means that one trigger will start the entire acquisition sequence.
     This can be changed using [Discontinuous Mode](#continuous-discontinuous-sequence)

 !!! example